 - The Cape Cod Museum of Natural History, in Brewster, offers a nature walk, Oprey cam, and other exhibits focused on the natural history of the Cape.

-- The Whydah Pirate Museum is located in West Yarmouth and features a large collection of pirate artifacts recovered from a local shipwreck. (see the best restaurants in Yarmouth here)
+- The Whydah Pirate Museum is in West Yarmouth and features a large collection of pirate artifacts recovered from a local shipwreck. (see the best restaurants in Yarmouth here)

 - The Chatham Shark Center is a great place to learn about the sharks that live in the waters off of Cape Cod.